Track 404 Pages in GA4: Why 39% Get Missed Silently

 Why doesn't GA4 track 404s automatically?

 A 404 is an HTTP response code.
 JavaScript runs after the response.
-By the time the GA4 tracker fires, the status code is no longer accessible.
-Enhanced Measurement only auto-tracks DOM interactions (scroll, click, form, video, file download, search) because those are observable from JavaScript at runtime.
-Adding 404 detection would require either a server-side hook that Google chose not to ship, or a client-side regex on document.title, which is exactly the brittle thing the rest of this article describes.
+By the time the GA4 tracker fires, the status code is already out of reach.
+Enhanced Measurement only auto-tracks DOM interactions (scroll, click, form, video, file download, search), because those are the things JavaScript can see at runtime.
+Adding 404 detection would need either a server-side hook Google chose not to ship, or a client-side regex on document.title, which is the brittle thing the rest of this article picks apart.

 How do I track 404s in GA4 without GTM?

 Two options.
-The first is to set a custom event in GA4's Admin panel: Admin > Events > Create event, name it page_not_found, condition event_name = page_view AND page_title contains 404.
+The first is a custom event in GA4's Admin panel: Admin > Events > Create event, name it page_not_found, condition event_name = page_view AND page_title contains 404.
 That's a remapping rule, not new instrumentation.
-It only works on data already collected with a matching title.
-The second is to inject a gtag('event', 'page_not_found', {page_location: window.location.href, page_referrer: document.referrer}) call directly into your 404 template.
-That requires developer access but doesn't depend on the title.
+It only works on data you already collected with a matching title.
+The second is to inject a gtag('event', 'page_not_found', {page_location: window.location.href, page_referrer: document.referrer}) call straight into your 404 template.
+That needs developer access but doesn't lean on the title.
 Both options miss soft 404s and SPAs.

 Does GA4 detect soft 404s?

-No. Soft 404s return HTTP 200, so they look identical to a successful pageview from any client-side tool's perspective.
-Google Search Console reports soft 404s as a separate Coverage error, but GSC only sees pages Googlebot crawled.
-Real-user soft 404 traffic from email links, app redirects, and bookmarks is invisible to both GA4 and GSC.
+No. Soft 404s return HTTP 200, so to any client-side tool they look like a normal pageview.
+Google Search Console reports soft 404s as a separate Coverage error, but Search Console only sees pages Googlebot crawled.
+The soft 404s real users hit from email links, app redirects, and bookmarks are invisible to both GA4 and Search Console.
 The structural fix is server-side: configure your CMS to return a real 404 status code for missing content.

 How do I track 404s in a Next.js or React app?

-In Next.js App Router, mark your not-found.tsx (or a child component of it) as 'use client', use useEffect plus usePathname to fire window.gtag('event', 'page_not_found', { page_path: path }).
+In Next.js App Router, mark your not-found.tsx (or a child of it) as 'use client', then use useEffect plus usePathname to fire window.gtag('event', 'page_not_found', { page_path: path }).
 In React Router v6, fire the event from inside the catch-all route component's useEffect.
-Both depend on the framework rendering the 404 component to begin with, which it doesn't always do for streamed responses or for routes that fall through to a generic catch-all without a status code change.
+Both lean on the framework rendering the 404 component in the first place, which it doesn't always do for streamed responses or for routes that fall through to a generic catch-all without a status code change.
 See SPA tracking docs for the broader pattern.

 Why does my 404 trigger fire on every page?